getwrench/open_mustang/README.md

 ```

 Visible screen of the app automatically rebuilds itself after consuming the event.
 It is upto the screen
-to show appropriate UI based on the received vent.
+to show appropriate UI based on the received event.

 ### Folder Structure